 Parking fees can be paid online through CashNet (instructions included on form) or at the One Stop Shop, Taylor Hall, Suite 100.

-Full-time Resident Student (R): $90 per year for permit.
+Full-time Resident Student (R): $100 per year for a permit.
 NOTE: First-year resident students are not permitted to have a vehicle on campus for any period of time without written permission from the Department of Public Safety.
 First-Year Parking Exception Request Form.

 The cost is $5 to replace a lost or stolen permit.
 You must report your permit as lost or stolen and obtain a new one from the Department of Public Safety.